jesseharold/RPS-Multiplayer/README.md

 For homework, week 7, UCLA coding boot camp

 ## TODO:
+ * when a player disconnects, notify and put game back into waiting for player 2 mode

+## Planned for the future
  * when someone is watching, show the game going live
- * when a player disconnects, notify and put game back into waiting for player 2 mode
  * (optional) let player choose hand color -  look at this: https://codepen.io/designerJordan/pen/qDEjr
  * (optional) integrate network with your SET game!